higgins/gitpushups.com/README.md

 ## Feature Requests / Bug Fixes

 I welcome community input!

-If you have bug fix for this site's content, you can [open a bug report](issues/new?template=bug_report.md) or submit a Pull Request
+If you have bug fix for this site's content, you can [open a bug report](issues/new?template=bug_report.md) or submit a Pull Request.

 If you have a feature request, you can DM me on any channel you find me at or [open an issue](issues/new?template=feature_request.md).
 I don't promise I'll build every requested feature as I'd like this tool to remain simple and valuable to its users.
 That being said, PRO users' feature requests will be prioritzed

-NOTE: the native client code is not open sourced but you can open bug reports for them nonetheless.
+**NOTE:** the native client code is not open sourced but you can open bug reports for them nonetheless.

 ---